 Nested polymerase chain reaction is a modification of polymerase chain reaction intended to reduce the contamination in products due to the amplification of unexpected primer binding sites.

 Polymerase chain reaction itself is the process used to amplify DNA samples, via a temperature-mediated DNA polymerase.
 The products can be used for sequencing or analysis, and this process is a key part of many genetics research laboratories, along with uses in DNA fingerprinting for forensics and other human genetic cases.
 Conventional PCR requires primers complementary to the termini of the target DNA.
 A commonly occurring problem is primers binding to incorrect regions of the DNA, giving unexpected products.

 Nested polymerase chain reaction involves two sets of primers, used in two successive runs of polymerase chain reaction, the second set intended to amplify a secondary target within the first run product.

 Non-competitive RT-PCR.(from Molecular techniques and Methods)- From-(IKI).

-this linear relationship occurs, the initial sample of RNA should express high
+linear relationship occurs, the initial sample of RNA should express high

 levels of target mRNA.
 Exogenous target should not be added to the RNA sample;